-- 16. A number of cells in selected units require double bunking.
-Selection of double bunking cellmates can result from voluntary requests by you or by appropriate selections by staff.
-Additional general housing information is provided to you in double bunked cells. - 17.
+- 15. Selection of double bunking cellmates can result from voluntary requests by you or by appropriate selections by staff.
+Additional general housing information will be provided to you in double bunked cells. - 16.
 You shall wear inmate identification, shirts, pants (or appropriate shorts), socks, and shoes whenever you are not in your cell or living area.
 An exception to wearing shirts may be made when you are participating in outdoor recreation, but once you are back inside, you shall wear your shirt.
 Your shirt must be tucked inside the pants waist band, the pocket area of your pants must be in clear view of staff; and you shall wear your pants with the waist band secured around the top of the hip.
 You may only purchase or wear clothing in your actual size.
-If you have personal clothing larger than the appropriate pant (waist and length) or shirt size to obtain the "baggy" look, you will be required to send the clothing out of the facility at your own expense. - 18.
-You shall follow staff directives or orders. - 19.
-You are allowed to take walkmans out of your cell during recreation time only and only to the recreational areas. - 20.
-Loitering in any part of the facility is prohibited.
-You shall return to your cell or housing unit as soon as you have completed your business in any given area. - 21.
+If you have personal clothing larger than the appropriate pant (waist and length) or shirt size to obtain the "baggy" look, you will be required to send the clothing out of the facility at your own expense. - 17.
+You shall follow staff directives or orders. - 18.
+You are allowed to take a personal media device out of your cell during recreation time only and only to the recreational areas. - 19.
 Undergarments are to be worn at all times, to include while sleeping.
 You are expected to be fully clothed for appointments, work, visiting, classes, special events, and in all areas of the facility.
-Clothing will be worn in the manner designed and cannot be altered. - 22.
+Clothing will be worn in the manner designed and cannot be altered. - 20.
 Bandanas are not allowed.
-"Dew" rags may only be worn while sleeping.
+"Dew" rags may only be worn while sleeping. - 21.
+You are not allowed to transfer property to another inmate.